b-init/ImagePaste/README.md

 A simple _Blender_ add-on to paste images from the clipboard to various places in _Blender_ and copy them to the clipboard to be pasted anywhere.
 Works with _Blender_ 2.80 and above.

+**This Addon is soon to be deprecated as the functionality is being integrated into Blender itself!**

 ## Installing

 1. Download [the latest release](https://github.com/Yeetus3141/ImagePaste/releases/latest) (you can also view the changelog on [the release page](https://github.com/Yeetus3141/ImagePaste/releases)).